vegaprotocol/documentation/docs/tutorials/proposals/network-parameter-proposal.md

 </Tabs>

 ## Voting and enactment
 All proposals are voted on by the community.
-To vote, community members need, at a minimum, the larger of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.updateNetParam.minVoterBalance" suffix="tokens" hideName={true} />, or <NetworkParameter frontMatter={frontMatter} param="spam.protection.voting.min.tokens" suffix="tokens" hideName={true} /> associated with their Vega key.
+To vote, community members need, at a minimum, the larger of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.updateNetParam.minVoterBalance" suffix="tokens" hideName={true} formatter="governanceToken" />, or <NetworkParameter formatter="governanceToken" frontMatter={frontMatter} param="spam.protection.voting.min.tokens" suffix="tokens" hideName={true} /> associated with their Vega key.

 Your proposal will need [participation](../../concepts/vega-protocol#how-the-outcome-is-calculated) of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.updateNetParam.requiredParticipation" formatter="percent" hideName={true} /> and a majority of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.updateNetParam.requiredMajority" formatter="percent" hideName={true} />, so having community support is essential.
 If successful, the proposal will be enacted at the time you specify in the `enactmentTimestamp` field.